-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors and/or relevant subcommittees. - reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors and/or relevant Trust Board Committees;

+- . regular reviews by the Finance Committee of reports which indicate financial performance against forecast and of major purchasing plans, capital works and expenditure programmes;

+- setting targets to measure financial and other performance;

+- clearly defined purchasing (asset purchase or capital investment) guidelines;

+- review and monitoring of the main risks reflected in the risk register which includes:

+- Safeguarding

+- Maintaining academic standards

+- Managing growth

+- Cyber Security and GDPR Political change

+- Financial management

+- Governance

+- Effective leadership

+- Health and Safety
-The Board of Directors has considered the need for a specific internal audit function and has decided:

-• to appoint AIMS and Juniper as internal auditors.

-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
-In particular, the checks carried out in the current period include:
+The Board of Directors has considered the need for a specific internal audit function and has appointed AIMS and Juniper as internal auditors who now support the meeting requirements of the Audit and Risk Committee.
+The role of the internal auditor includes giving advice on financial matters and performing a range of checks on Academy Trust financial and other systems.
+The checks carried out during the year include:

-- Testing of payroll systems

-- Testing of bank reconciliation

-- Testing of purchase systems
+- GDPR

+- Payroll

+- Financial Controls

+- Budgeting